crowdlingo/course/src/speaking/social-network.md

 ## Vocabulary

 <vocab-list>
-- undeniable
-  - not possible to deny
 - learning
   - the cognitive process of acquiring skill or knowledge
 - addicted
   - compulsively or physiologically dependent on something habit-forming
 - especially
   - to a distinctly greater extent or degree than is common
+- undeniable
+  - not possible to deny
+- sometimes
+  - on certain occasions or in certain cases but not always

 <!-- blank -->